 - Increased speed and endurance as your body learns to burn lactic acid more efficiently, allowing you to go faster for longer

-- Heart health, interval training makes your heart stronger and more efficient as well as decreasing your risk of heart disease and high blood pressure
+- In heart health, interval training makes your heart stronger and more efficient, as well as decreases your risk of heart disease and high blood pressure.

 Interval training is one of the most efficient forms of cardio, so you get faster results.
 The American College of Sports Medicine released a study showing that two weeks of high-intensity interval training was able to improve aerobic capacity by the equivalent of six to eight weeks of endurance training.